A Year of Quantity and Quality

 Posted on 1/11/2006

 Looking back upon 2005, if you are a coin dealer and did not have your best year ever (or reasonably close), you may want to consider another profession.
 Last year was simply an historic event in itself.
 Collectors have become so enamored with numismatics that all you have to do is find the “right collector” for the coins you have and make the price appropriate for the grade.
 There are buyers for just about everything and the Internet has made it possible for you to find the “right collector” that much easier.

 The coin business is a very difficult industry to measure gross annual sales.
 There are so many companies that are privately owned, actual figures of total sales for the year are not available.
 But when you see a company like Heritage realizing $50 million in business in two separate auctions alone and overall about a half billion dollars, we may conclude that the coin business had gross sales in excess of two billion dollars in 2005.
 And this figure may be low.
-Add Superior Galleries, American Numismatic Rarities, Bowers and Merena and a few other auction houses such as Stack's and David Lawrence Auctions, and that can add millions to the overall total.
+Add Superior Galleries, American Numismatic Rarities, Bowers and Merena, and a few other auction houses (Stack’s and David Lawrence Auctions), that can add millions to the overall total.

 What about all those million dollar coins that sold last year?
 There were 11 known million dollar coins changing hands in 2005.
-From Brasher Doubloons to a 1927 D $20 Saint to a 1894 S Barber Dime, these record-setting coins brought the news media out in force adding even more interest to numismatics.
+From Brasher Doubloons to a 1927 D $20 Saint to an 1894 S Barber Dime, these record setting coins brought the news media out in force adding even more interest to numismatics.
 The history, the lore, the collecting spirit has taken the country by storm and we veterans of the industry are the beneficiaries.
 We are in a position to view all the glamour and glitz that has been present in the art world for so many years.
-If we are not careful, we may start to be mentioned along with stocks and bonds.
+If we are not careful we may start to be mentioned along with stocks and bonds.

 Further, 2006 looks like it has the potential to outperform an historic 2005.